-There are many rituals that work their way into the enjoyment of cigars.
+Many rituals work their way into the enjoyment of cigars.
 Some of these rituals can lead to very heated arguments.
-Like those arguments about where the best cigars come from (Cuba versus Nicaragua or the Dominican Republic etc.) As long as passions and cigars flare-up, you will find defenders of all arguments.
-One of the most contentious is the argument about how to properly light a cigar; matches or butane torch lighter.
+Like those arguments about where the best cigars come from (Cuba vs. Nicaragua or the Dominican Republic etc.) As long as passions and cigars flare up, you will find defenders of all arguments.
+One of the most controversial arguments concerns how to light a cigar correctly and whether to use matches or a butane torch lighter.

-The goal is to get the wrapper and the filler (the tightly rolled tobacco leaves inside the wrapper) evenly lit.
-That’s what leads to a smooth smoke and an even burn.
-A bad cut job on a cigar is forgivable.
-A poorly lit cigar will detract from the overall smoking experience.
-Proper wooden matches have been paired with cigars for as long as both have been around.
+Proper wooden matches pair with cigars for as long as both have been around.
 These are not the flimsy felt matches with sulfur heads.
 Sulfur could lead to off-flavors in the cigar.
-Sturdy four-inch long matches made for cigars, provide a certain refinement and tradition that comes with properly toasting your prized trophy cigar.
+Instead, sturdy four-inch long matches made for cigars provide a certain refinement and tradition that accompanies adequately toasting your prized trophy cigar.

 Torch Lighters and the Perfect Flame

 There is no arguing that unless weather conditions are perfect (i.e., no wind), you can’t beat a multi-torch butane lighter.
 Butane burns off immediately when lit, eliminating the possibility of any off-flavors.
 They are also easy to share and pass along with fellow smokers.

 Like prized humidors by S.T.
 Dupont, lighters can run into thousands of dollars.
 Often, they are status symbols in their own right.
 However, you only need to refill butane lighters infrequently.
 They also typically give off a more intense heat that gets your cigar lit quicker and cleaner.